Isabelle Mathers Dons A White Bikini On Instagram

 “It’s hard to say what my best asset is because we are our own worst critics.
 I guess if I had to I think I would say that my best asset is probably my eyes because they are a really bright green,” she added.

-Modeling runs in her family a bit, as her older sister Olivia is also in the industry.
+Modeling runs in her family a bit, as her older sister, Olivia, is also in the industry.
 The two are often mistaken for being identical twins, but are actually several years apart in age.
-Isabelle noted in the interview that she also has a younger brother too.
+Isabelle noted in the interview that she also has a younger brother.

-Considering Mathers has over one million followers, it looks like her modeling career is likely to continue growing in the next several years.
+Considering Mathers has over 1 million followers, it looks like her modeling career is likely to continue growing in the next several years.